 Focusing on the profitable aspects of business should be the priority of business owners and executives, and not office space, recruitment, or HR-related functions.
 Despite this, there will always be other tasks associated with running a company that hinders them from concentrating on customer retention or operational excellence.
 This is where Staff Leasing and Business Process Outsourcing come in.

-Staff leasing, or Staff Augmentation, functions almost the same as the BPO model but with two major differences: the flexibility to choose the staff and directly manage those employees remotely through virtual offices or onsite.
+Staff leasing, or Staff Augmentation, functions almost the same as the BPO model but with two major differences: the flexibility to choose the staff and directly manage those employees remotely or onsite.
 In the BPO model, clients usually do not have the option of choosing an individual, as roles are distributed to incumbent employees.

 Meanwhile, Staff Leasing allows you to work closely with the PEO (professional employer organization) of your choice in selecting and recruiting candidates.
 This gives you additional flexibility compared to the BPO model and added control over your staff.